What are you doing for Easter?? We are going to have an Easter Egg hunt with our dogs! No joke.

 - Reduce destructive behaviors

-- Increase natural behaviors (foraging, hunting, using their canine senses in a healthy way)
+- Increase natural behaviors (foraging, hunting, using their exquisite senses in a healthy way)

-- Teach you new ways to engage and play with your canine companion
+- Teach you new ways to engage and play with your animal companion

 A study showed that when dogs solved a problem and earned a reward they wagged their tails more.
 These dogs were also more likely to try to solve the problem again, rather than if they were just given a reward.
 The study also found that food was a preferred reward, compared to spending time with another dog, or being petting by a familiar human.